In Common - Elisa Iturbe and Stanley Cho - Transgressing Immutable Lines

 View of the CLT’s community center.

 In both scenarios, the CLT supports cooperative initiatives and becomes a hub for generative and regenerative work otherwise made impossible by the existing spatial and juridical order of real estate and property.
-The political potential is enormous, since these models of collaboration can mobilize social labor in a way that reduces dependence on market forces, increases self-sufficiency in the community, allows for the transfer of knowledge between generations, and can support neighborhood-scale initiatives that are too large for individuals to take on while also outside the scope of municipal jurisdiction.
+The political potential is enormous, since these models of collaboration can mobilize social labor in a way that reduces dependence on market forces, increases self-sufficiency in the community, allows for the transfer of knowledge between generations, and supports neighborhood-scale initiatives that are too large for individuals to take on while also outside the scope of municipal jurisdiction.
 In addition, a deep spatial subversion has occurred.
 With cooperative labor working over and across property lines, the power of the parcel to atomize and subdivide is diminished, even as the boundaries themselves are legally left intact.
-Yet the immutable lines of property are nonetheless transgressed and a new heterogeneous urban form emerges from within the old.
+Yet the immutable lines of property are nonetheless transgressed, and a new heterogeneous urban form emerges from within the old.

 Notes